 This post compares and reviews the various different tours of Lower Manhattan available to you, including our pay-what-you-like tours.
 You could chose from general Lower Manhattan history tours or focus on Wall Street and the Financial District.
 One company focuses on Revolutionary War history, including a tour focused on Alexander Hamilton.
 Many tours include or are focused on the World Trade Center and the National September 11th Memorial (a.k.a. the 9/11 Memorial).
 Lastly, Lower Manhattan is also where the ferries to the Statue of Liberty and Ellis Island as well as all helicopter tours depart from.

-Lower Manhattan Walking Tour
+Lower Manhattan Walking Tour (Free Tours by Foot)

 It is here, as much as anywhere, where American history started.
 It’s where the first US Congress assembled and produced the Bill of Rights and where President George Washington took his first oath of office.
 It’s here where the world’s most important stock exchange and one of the most famous bridges stand.
 And it is here where an unspeakable tragedy took place and where a rebirth is underway.